nicolas-miari/SpriteKit-Controls/README.md

 ## Overall Design

-The classes, while being SpriteKit **node subclasses**, should in principle mirror those in UIKit/AppKit (UIControl/NSControl, UIButton/NSButton), _minus_ all the Cocoa/Objective-C-specific baggage (e.g., target-action, KVO, etc.) and adopt a more swifty design.
+The classes, while being SpriteKit **node subclasses**, should in principle mirror those in UIKit/AppKit (UIControl/NSControl, UIButton/NSButton), _minus_ all the Cocoa/Objective-C-specific baggage (e.g., target-action design pattern, KVO/KVC, etc.) and adopt a more swifty design.

 ## Class Hierarchy